Hanseatic League: Foundation and early development

 Hansa societies worked to remove trade restrictions for their members.
 The earliest documentary mention (although without a name) of a specific German commercial federation dates between 1173 and 1175 (commonly misdated to 1157) in London.
 That year, the merchants of the Hansa in Cologne convinced King Henry II of England to exempt them from all tolls in London and to grant protection to merchants and goods throughout England.

 The Hanseatic League left a significant cultural and architectural heritage.
-It is especially renowned for its Brick Gothic monuments, such as Stralsund's St. Nikolai Church and its City Hall, shown here.
+It is especially renowned for its Brick Gothic monuments, such as Stralsund's St. Nikolai Church (built in the 13th-14th centuries, with some later additions) and its City Hall (built c.
+1230-1444), shown here.
 The old town of Stralsund, together with Wismar, is a UNESCO World Heritage Site.

-German colonists in the 12th and 13th centuries settled in numerous cities on and near the east Baltic coast, such as Elbing (Elbląg), Thorn (Toruń), Reval (Tallinn), Riga, and Dorpat (Tartu), all of which joined the League, and some of which retain Hansa buildings and bear the style of their Hanseatic days.
+German colonists in the 12th and 13th centuries settled in numerous cities on and near the east Baltic coast, such as Elbing (Elbląg), Thorn (Toruń), Reval (Tallinn), Riga, and Dorpat (Tartu), all of which joined the league, and some of which retain Hansa buildings and bear the style of their Hanseatic days.
 Most adopted Lübeck law, after the league's most prominent town.
 The law provided that they appeal in all legal matters to Lübeck's city council.
 Others, like Danzig from 1295 onwards, had Magdeburg law or its derivative, Culm law.
+The foundations of a new German state, the Teutonic Order, were laid with the acquisition of Livonia and later Estonia.
+The Grand Master of the Teutonic Order was later accepted as a member of the Hanseatic League and he was the only territorial prince to enjoy this privilege.

 Over the 13th century, older and wealthier long-distance traders increasingly chose to settle in their hometowns as trade leaders, transitioning from their previous roles as landowners.
 The growing number of settled merchants afforded long-distance traders greater influence over town policies.
 Coupled with an increased presence in the ministerial class, this elevated the status of merchants and enabled them to expand to and assert dominance over more cities.
 This decentralized arrangement was fostered by slow travel speeds: moving from Reval to Lübeck took between 4 weeks and, in winter, 4 months.